 The Infinix Note 3 runs XOS Chameleon, an iteration of Android 6.0 Marshmallow.
 Much as a chameleon, you can easily switch between themes, wallpaper and fonts courtesy of XTheme.
 On that point, there’s a one-tap Shuffle icon to aid you in changing Wallpapers.
 Other than XTheme, other apps in the XOS family comprise XAccount, XClub, XHide, XPower, XShare, XManager and XWeather.
 From joining a forum that connect people with the same brand, you also get to backup your stuff online, hide apps you don’t want seen, manage power consumption, e.t.c.
 Not bad at all for the Infinix ecosystem.

 The Note 3 uses a fraction of its full horsepower to give you a fluid, snappy experience.
 Everything loads in a fraction of a second.
 Not that we didn’t expect that.
 After all the Note 3 packs a 1.3 GHz Octa-core 64-bit ARM Mali-T720 processor.

-We also tested how it handles games, playing Broken Dawn 2, a free game in the Google Play Store.
+We also tested how it handles games, to play online slots games, a free game in the Google Play Store.
 The Note 3 warms up a bit at the strain but otherwise the experience was awesome.
 The Infinix Mobile website explains the magic behind this as Aerospace Cooling Technology which carries fluid throughout the device using copper pipes to prevent overheating.
 And then there’s the pixel density; the IPS full HD display renders the graphics beautifully.
 You will have to see this for yourself.